-S&P's Canadian scale preferred share ratings range from P-1 to D. The P-3 (high) rating is ranked third of eight rating categories.
-An obligation rated P-3 (high) is less vulnerable to non-payment than other speculative issues.
+S&P's Canadian scale preferred share ratings range from P-1 to D. The P-2 (low) rating is ranked second of eight rating categories.
+An obligation rated P-2 (low) is less vulnerable to non-payment than other speculative issues.
 However, it faces major ongoing uncertainties and exposure to adverse business, financial, or economic conditions which could lead to the obligor's inadequate capacity to meet its financial commitments on the obligation.